 Please consider Gates 1-4 closed for vehicular access at the start and end of the School day.

-If you are dropping your son off or picking him up, please do this in one of the streets around the School, rather than on Mountain Rd, in front of the School or by trying to enter Gates 1-4.
-Please be aware that for health and safety reasons, Barnett Crescent now has electronic bollards nearest to Clive Road.
+If you are dropping your son off or picking him up, please do this in one of the streets around the School, rather than on Mountain Road, in front of the School or by trying to enter Gates 1-4.
+Please be aware that for health and safety reasons Barnett Crescent has electronic bollards nearest to Clive Road.
 These will remain up during the School day.
-We appreciate your cooperation in this regard.
+We appreciate your co-operation in this regard.